Skip to main content

 Policy & Safety Hooks

-SochDB provides a first-class policy enforcement system for AI agent safety.
-This enables pre-write validation, post-read filtering, rate limiting, and audit logging to ensure agents operate within defined boundaries.
+SochDB provides policy enforcement for AI agent safety: pre-write validation, post-read filtering, rate limiting, and audit logging that keep agents inside defined boundaries.

 TriggerPurposeUse Case